 BYU does not coordinate any shuttle services between the Salt Lake City Airport and Provo.
 There are companies that offer shuttle services between the airport and Provo, but you will need to contact them directly.
 You can call Express Shuttle at 1-800-397-0773.
 It is up to each participant to find his or her own transportation to and from BYU.

-All students shall be required to conduct themselves in a manner consistent with the principles of the Church of Jesus Christ of Latter-day Saints and the BYU Honor Code.
+BYU Law Camp participants are required to conduct themselves in a manner consistent with the principles of The Church of Jesus Christ of Latter-day Saints and the BYU Honor Code.
 Furthermore, all students staying in university-contracted housing are required to abstain from possessing, serving, or consuming alcoholic beverages, tobacco, tea, coffee, and harmful drugs.
 Involvement with gambling, pornographic, erotic or indecent material, disorderly, obscene or indecent conduct or expressions, or with other offensive materials, expressions or conduct or disruption of the peace which, in the sole discretion and judgment of the university, is inconsistent with the principles of the Church and the BYU Honor Code is not permitted in student housing.
 All guests of students must comply with the Residential Living Standards while on the premises of university-contracted housing.

 Involvement in any of the following will result in your being sent home immediately: